drduh/PC-Engines-APU-Router-Guide/README.md

 /.*.[jpg|jpeg|gif|png|tif|tiff]$
 ```

-# Conclusion
+# Security and maintenance

-Congratulations, you've assembled, installed and configured a powerful wireless router for less than $200.
-Now you can stop wasting your money on off-the-shelf networking gear.

-If you want to make sure you've set up your firewall correctly, run a port scan from an external host, e.g.:
+To confirm the firewall is configured correctly, run a port scan from an external host or over the Tor network using [haad/proxychains](https://github.com/haad/proxychains):

     $ nmap -v -A -T4 xxx.xxx.xxx.xxx -Pn

+Pay attention to [Debian security advisories](https://lists.debian.org/debian-security-announce/recent) and log in to `apt-get update && apt-get upgrade` periodically - or configure automatic updates.

+So long as no ports/services are exposed to the Internet interface, the risk of compromise is minimal.
+Nevertheless, it's good practice to occassionally check running processes (`ps -ef`), open network connections (`sudo lsof -Pni`) and remote access (`w` and `last`), as well as any suspicious files in `/tmp` and elsewhere.

 # Similar work